papr8ka/-lwjgl-basics-wiki/Shaders.md

 This page is a work in progress.

+## Intro to GLSL

+GLSL stands for Open**GL** **S**hading **L**anguage.
+Shaders are like small scripts that let us interact with the graphics processor more closely.
+Often they are used in 3D games, but nowadays 2D games are beginning to use them as well.

+--- todo ----

 Below is the full source of our shader utility.
 See the [repo](https://github.com/mattdesl/lwjgl-basics/blob/master/src/mdesl/graphics/glutils/ShaderProgram.java) for a more complete version, which includes better documentation.